Contents:

 2. the specific foreign languages in which the student must show competence.

-The program of study must first be approved by the student’s academic advisor and then by the Graduate Research Committee.
+The academic plan must first be approved by the student’s academic advisor, followed by the Graduate Research Committee (GRC).
 Instructions and deadlines for submission to the Graduate Research Committee are available from the Office of Graduate Studies.
-The program of study will constitute the formal requirements which must be met by the student before completion of work for the degree.
-Changes in programs must also be submitted to the GRC for approval.
+The academic plan outlines the formal requirements students must fulfill to complete their degree requirements.
+Changes in programs must be submitted to the GRC for approval.

-The following restrictions apply to all PhD programs of study.
+The following restrictions apply to all PhD academic plans.
 Additional restrictions for some majors are also indicated with the individual requirements for those majors.

-• Ensemble Courses: Without explicit permission from the Graduate Research Committee, no more than four credits earned through ensemble courses may be included in the PhD program of study.
+• Ensemble Courses: Without explicit permission from the Graduate Research Committee, no more than four units earned through ensemble courses may be included in the PhD academic plan.

 • MHS 421-426: PhD students may take only one MHS 42x course within the 60-credit degree program.
 Other MHS 42x courses may be required as remediation, or elected above and beyond the 60-credit limit.
 Exceptions to this policy must be approved by the GRC.